-Based on the results from trial and commercial 5G networks the exposure levels will be similar to existing mobile services.
+Assessments of 5G networks show exposure levels that are similar to existing mobile services.
 One of the goals of 5G deployments is to provide much higher data rates.
 This is needed to meet the high expectations and demands customers place on mobile communication applications and services both in their professional and private life.